Olympic-style Recurve Archery

 was fun because it combines technicality (all the science behind the equipment), mental acuity

-too much), and physical challenge (pulling 40 pounds over
+(keeping your head in the game, but not too much), and physical challenge (pulling 40 pounds over

 and over while holding aim on a tiny dot up to 70 meters away).
 And practice.
 Lots and lots of practice.